usc-isi-i2/wikidata-fuzzy-search/README.md

 ```

 ## Visual Studio Code
-We have already prepared tasks for running the backend and frontend, as well as debug launch configurations for debugging.
-We have also provided an environment file for resolving imports, which is in `backend/.python.env` .
-Note that this file is for Windows.
-If you're using a Mac or Linux, you will need to change `.vscode/settings.json`.
-Update the last line (`python.envFile`) and point it to `backend/.python.linux.env` .

-Unfortunately we have not found a way to
+We have provided tasks and debugger launch configurations for Visual Studio Code.
+Unfortunately the settings file depends on your OS - Windows or Linux (Macs are considered Linux).
+We have provided two
+sample settings files, `.vscode/settings.linux.json` and `.vscode/settings.windows.json` .
+Please copy the appropriate one into `.vscode/settings.json`, then start Visual Studio Code.

+If you are using PyCharm, you will need to add the `backend` folder, as well as `../data-label-augmentation/src/label-augmenter` to the PYTHON PATH.

+# Leftovers from the old README file
 ## Queries

 `time` is `null` if no qualifier of that property for that country can be found.